Italian universities issue the following qualifications in compliance with Ministerial Decree No. 270/2004:

 - Laurea Magistrale (LM) a Second Cycle Degree equivalent to a master's degree on completion of a further two-year study programme (120 credits)

-- Laurea Magistrale a ciclo unico (LM c.u.) a Single Cycle Degree, combining bachelor and master programmes, offered only in some Schools, on completion of a five- or six-year study programme (300 or 360 credits)
+- Laurea Magistrale a ciclo unico (LM c.u.) a Single Cycle Degree, combining bachelor and master degrees, offered only for specific courses, on completion of a five- or six-year study programme (300 or 360 credits)

-Then, for those who have obtained a Laurea Magistrale (LM):
+Then, for those who have obtained a Laurea Magistrale (LM - Master's Degree):

 - Diploma di Specializzazione (DS) – Specialisation diploma